quanpeng0/BrainModels/docs/brainpy_handbook/en/synapse/dynamics.md

 ## 2.1 Synaptic Models

 In the previous section, we learned how to model neurons and their action potentials.
-In this section, we will focus on how neurons communicates.
+In this section, we will focus on how neurons communicate.

 ### 2.1.1 Chemical Synapses

 #### Biological Background

 Fig. 2-1 shows the biological process of information transmission between neurons.
-The action potential of the presynaptic neuron makes the axon terminal release **neurotransmitters** (also called transmitter) into the synaptic cleft, and then the membrane potential of the postsynaptic cell changes after a brief delay.
+The action potential of the presynaptic neuron makes the axon terminal release **neurotransmitters** (also called transmitters) into the synaptic cleft, and then the membrane potential of the postsynaptic cell changes after a brief delay.
 These changes are called postsynaptic potentials (PSP), and they can be either excitatory or inhibitory depending on the type of transmitter. **Glutamate** is one of the important excitatory neurotransmitters, and Gamma-aminobutyric acid (**GABA**) is one of the important inhibitory neurotransmitters.

-Neurotransmitters affect their targets by interacting with receptors in the postsynaptic membrane.
+Neurotransmitters affect their targets by interacting with receptors on the postsynaptic membrane.
 When the transmitter binds to the receptor, it would either open an ion channel (**ionotropic** receptors) or alter chemical reactions within the target cell (**metabotropic** receptors).

 In this section, we will introduce how to model some common synapses and their implementations with ``BrainPy``:

 - **AMPA** and **NMDA** receptors are both ionotropic receptors of Glutamate, but the NMDA receptor are typically blocked by magnesium ions (Mg$$^{2+}$$) and cannot respond to the glutamate.
 With repeated activation of AMPA receptors, the change in postsynaptic potential drives Mg$$^{2+}$$ out of NMDA channel, then the NMDA receptors are able to respond to glutamate.
-Therefore, NMDA is must slower than AMPA.
+Therefore, the dynamics of NMDA is much slower than that of AMPA.

 - **GABA<sub>A</sub>** and **GABA<sub>B</sub>** are two classes of GABA receptors.
 GABA<sub>A</sub> receptors are ionotropic, typically producing fast inhibitory postsynaptic potential; while GABA<sub>B</sub> receptors are metabotropic receptors, typically producing a slow-occurring inhibitory postsynaptic potential.